maxzheng/great-life-guide/README.md

 I grew up with little parental guidance and learned everything from TV, school, other people, trial/error, etc, and always wished that I had someone that had a full life experience to guide me in the right direction to avoid many of the common mistakes that I had made.
 It took me 36 years to finally realize what life is all about, so I am hoping to save others some time by sharing.

-As a parent now, I am glad that I can help my children grow, but I can also see other people going through the same things that I had without any guidance and making the similar mistakes, hence this could fill in some of that gap -- if they can find it, :laughing: (hint: please share/like this!).
+As a parent now, I am glad that I can help my children grow, but I can also see other people going through the same things that I had without any guidance and making similar mistakes, hence this could fill in some of that gap -- if they can find it, :laughing:.

 As a software engineer, I am always thinking about redundancy, and hence this would serve as a backup for my kids as well.